musabshak/colonel-opps/README.md

 - Our `kReclaim()` implementation is not very sophisticated
     - If the blocked process queues associated with the pipe/lock/cvar are not empty, the reclaim call fails
     - If a lock that is currently locked is being reclaimed, the call fails.
+- Reading more than `TERMINAL_MAX_LINES` is undefined, so if this is attempted with `TtyRead` then we immediately return with error.
+- Typing more than `TERMINAL_MAX_LINES` (bytes of) characters into the terminal is not defined -- we do not gaurantee that the entire line will be accepted.
+    - Not to be confused with writing more than that many character with `TtyWrite`, which is supported.
 - Other minor notes
     - Kernel supports a maximum of 50 pipes, 50 locks, 50cvars (at any given point in time).
 This may be changed by modifying the constants in `kernel.c`.
     - You may call `yalnix` with a maximum of 30 arguments (arbitrary).